 The Payoneer app is designed to complement their web accounts and you can use it to quickly check your currency and card balance as well as to track transactions.
 The app will give you the possibility to easily share receiving account details with the clients and will notify you about different account activities such as special offers or important financial transactions.
 This app is available in over 20 languages.

-You can transfer money into 150 different countries but you’re limited with only 20 currencies.
-They also have a limited number of ways fo fund your transactions.
+You can transfer money into 150 different countries but you’re limited to only 20 currencies.
+They also have a limited number of ways to fund your transactions.